revbayes/revbayes.github.io/tutorials/tutorial_structure/index.md

 Since we are doing the `tutorial_structure` tutorial, please title your directory `tutorial_structure`.
 In this new directory, create two more directories, one called _data_ and one called _scripts_.

-You will note a box called `Data files and scripts` in the upper left-hand corner of this webapge.
+You will note a box called `Data files and scripts` in the upper left-hand corner of this webpage.
 Please download the files listed in this directory.
 Drag and drop `example_file.nex` into your `data` directory.
 Then, move `test.Rev` into your `scripts` directory.
+Having a directory of data that contains all your data for a project, and a directory of scripts is a good practice.
+This allows you to stay organized and avoid misplacing crucial scripts in your data analysis pipeline.

 {% aside Spaces In Filenames %}
 Most scientific programming languages and software does not deal well with spaces in file names.